-There are a number of ways to deter potential fraudsters from committing or attempting fraudulent or corrupt acts and these will be reported on each quarter to strategic management team.
+There are a number of ways to deter potential fraudsters from committing or attempting fraudulent or corrupt acts and these will be reported regularly to Strategic Management Team.

-- publicise the fact that the council is firmly set against fraud and corruption
+- publicise the fact that we are firmly set against fraud and corruption

 - publicise successful prosecutions and share learning across the council

-The national fraud initiative is a data matching exercise carried out by the Audit Commission every two years, as part of the statutory audit function and in accordance with the Audit Commission Act 1998.
-All councils are required to provide data from their systems, which are then matched against the records held by other councils to identify fraud.
-We will fully comply with the requirements of this initiative.
+The NFI is a data matching exercise carried out by Cabinet Office every year, as part of the statutory audit function and in accordance with the Audit Commission Act 1998.
+All Councils are required to provide data from their systems, which are then matched against the records held by other Councils to identify fraud.
+We are fully comply with the requirements of this initiative.

-A number of different acts have come into power which gives powers to investigate fraud and error in a number of ways.
-Some of the tools are powerful weapons in the fight against fraud and are used where we believe that a fraud is being perpetrated.
+A number of different acts have come into power which gives the authority powers to investigate fraud and error in a number of ways.
+Some of the tools are powerful weapons in the fight against fraud and are used where the authority believe that a fraud is being perpetrated.